dat3Cph/material/docs/deepdive-2/README.md

 ---
-title: Java Deep Dive I
+title: Java Deep Dive II
-description: Overview of Java Deep Dive I Content
+description: Overview of Java Deep Dive II Content
 layout: default
-nav_order: 2
+nav_order: 4
 has_children: true
-permalink: /deepdive-1/
+permalink: /deepdive-2/
 ---

-# Java Deep Dive part 1
+# Java Deep Dive part 2

 Topics covered in this week are:

-- Java Streams
-- Java lambdas
+- Java Executor Service
-- Java Time and Date API
+- Java Futures and Callables
-- Java Functional Programming
+- Json
-- Java Generics
+- DTO
+- Fetching data from an API

 ## Monday

 Prepare for the week

 ## Tuesday (class)

-### Prepare for the class

 Watch these videos - and code along: